akka/akka/akka-docs/src/main/paradox/additional/faq.md

 Therefore it is necessary to shutdown all ActorSystems within a running application or Scala REPL session in order to allow these processes to terminate.

-Shutting down an ActorSystem will properly terminate all Actors and ActorMaterializers that were created within it.
+Shutting down an ActorSystem will properly terminate all Actors and Materializers that were created within it.

 ## Actors in General